bitsofinfo/docker-discovery-swarm-service/README.md

 Its **highly recommended** that you walking the example below in the section below.
 Overall the concept and API is quite simple.

-1. You launch your container that utilizes this library as a Docker Swarm Service on a Docker Overlay Network, specifying a `DOCKER_HOST`  (via `-e` args) that points to a Swarm Manager listening on `tcp://` and your container the required arguments (or via other configuration means) about the relevant `dockerNetworkNames`, `dockerServiceNames`, and any `dockerServiceLabels` it will use to locate itself and peer containers in the swarm service via the `/networks`, `/services` and `/tasks` APIs provided by the configured `DOCKER_HOST` (which should point to one or more swarm managers, i.e. via dns etc. `http://swarmmgrs:2375`)
+1. You launch your container that utilizes this library as a Docker Swarm Service on a Docker Overlay Network, specifying a `DOCKER_HOST`  (via `-e` args) that points to a Swarm Manager listening on `tcp://`, `http://` or `https://` and your container the required arguments (or via other configuration means) about the relevant `dockerNetworkNames`, `dockerServiceNames`, and any `dockerServiceLabels` it will use to locate itself and peer containers in the swarm service via the `/networks`, `/services` and `/tasks` APIs provided by the configured `DOCKER_HOST` (which should point to one or more swarm managers, i.e. via dns etc. `http(s)://swarmmgrs:237[5|6]`)

 2. In your app's code, you create a new [SwarmServiceDiscovery](src/main/java/org/bitsofinfo/docker/discovery/swarm/service/SwarmServiceDiscovery.java) instance, giving it the required constructor args or properties via the builder syntax for the docker network, service names and labels to utilize.